w3f/Grants-Program/applications/infinity_wallet.md

 Our long term plan is to continue to refine and deliver innovative solutions with the Infinity Wallet.
 Working closely with users to further establish Infinity Wallet as a leading wallet and DeFi ecosystem with Web3 browser, serving hundreds of millions of users on Desktop and Mobile.

-We have a lot planned over the next couple of years, however some of the developments planned over the next 6 months that could benefit Polkadot in the future as we release them on a case by case basis include:
+We have a lot planned over the next couple of years, however some of the developments planned over the next 6 months that could benefit Polkadot & Kusama in the future as we release them on a case by case basis include:

 * One-click in-wallet fiat on/off ramp;